Transparency of Lobbying, Non-party Campaigning and Trade Union Administration Act 2014: Criticism

 The bill, often referred to by the shorthand "Lobbying Bill", attracted criticism.
 The Electoral Commission admitted concerns over the "significant regulatory uncertainty" for businesses and charities.
-The Labour MP Angela Eagle claimed during the "Third Reading" stage of the Bill that the legislation "seeks to silence critics of the Government in the run-up to the general election, while letting vested interests operate out of sight" and was "an object lesson in how not to legislate".
+The Labour MP Angela Eagle claimed during the third reading of the Bill that the legislation "seeks to silence critics of the Government in the run-up to the general election, while letting vested interests operate out of sight" and was "an object lesson in how not to legislate".
 The charities Oxfam and the Royal British Legion said that the bill had a "lack of clarity".

 During the Second Reading of the bill in the House of Commons, on 3 September 2013, much criticism was made of the bill.
 Some Members of Parliament referred to it as a "gagging bill", and others called it "risible and misconceived", and said that it amounted to a "full-frontal attack on members of society".

 The National Council for Voluntary Organisations (NCVO) strongly opposed the bill; and a number of charities and other campaigning groups joined in opposition to the bill, including Action for Blind People, Action for Children, the British Heart Foundation, the Campaign to Protect Rural England, the Countryside Alliance, Guide Dogs, Islamic Relief UK, Hope not Hate, the National Federation of Women’s Institutes, the Royal British Legion, the RSPB and the Salvation Army.